 As an event professional, your website serves as a digital showroom to showcase everything you offer.
 It's your opportunity to market your event business to your clients while they're on the go.
 It's also one of the best ways to make a great first impression, since most people scope out a business online before making a purchase.
 If your clients are pulling up your website and your competitors' websites to compare and contrast, you want to come out on top by emphasizing what makes you unique.

 In today's age, it's expected that every business has a website.
 Organic search, which occurs when someone Googles something (types a query into a search bar), is becoming a huge winner of website traffic that later converts into paying customers.
 Having a website means that your business is more likely to be found by clients who are looking for the services you provide.
+If a website isn't part of your event rental company marketing strategy, you're likely missing out on a large number of leads for your business.

-Your website also makes your marketing and general business efforts more measurable.
+Your website also makes your party rental marketing and general business efforts more measurable.
 Wondering how many eyes are on your inventory?
 Curious to know which of your services people are most interested in?
 How about the number of quote requests you get each month?
 All that and much more can be found by digging into your website analytics.
 With this information in hand, you're well equipped to make even better future decisions for your business.

 As an event professional, your main goal is most likely to have someone submit a quote request or get in touch with you about booking your business for an event.
-You may have some smaller goals, such as completing the sign-up for your newsletter, or downloading a how-to guide.
+You may have some smaller website goals, such as completing the sign-up for your newsletter, or downloading a how-to guide.
 Whatever it may be, you want to direct your visitors to the proper spot to complete these goals.

 What message do you want to send to visitors when they're on your website?
 What makes you different than your competitors?
 Everything on your website, from the colors and fonts, to the images and layout you choose affects a visitor's view of your brand.